Essent/nativescript-salesforce/README.md

 ### Consent

 Before using Salesforce DMP the user needs to give consent.
-More information about these flags can be found on the [Salesforce DMP website](https://konsole.zendesk.com/hc/en-us/articles/360000486853-Consumer-Rights-Management-Concepts-Glossary-of-Terms).
+More information about these flags can be found in [this support article](https://konsole.zendesk.com/hc/en-us/articles/360000486853-Consumer-Rights-Management-Concepts-Glossary-of-Terms).
 To set the consent:
 ```ts
 const consentAttributes: KeyValue<string> = {